oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/jrf-domain.md

 ### Importance of domain home directory backup.

-A `JRF` domain has a one to one relationship with the `RCU schema`,  once a domain is created using a particular `RCU schema`,
+A `JRF` domain has a one-to-one relationship with the `RCU schema`,  once a domain is created using a particular `RCU schema`,
 that particular schema cannot be reused by another domain and the same schema cannot be shared across different domain.
 Any attempts to create a new domain using the schema that had already been used will result in an error.

-Since after the domain is created, and the existing schema cannot be reused, it is critical to backup the domain home directory and database.
+Since after the domain is created, and the existing schema cannot be reused, it is critical to back up the domain home directory and database.
 If the domain home is not properly backed up, and is corrupted or deleted, then you may have to drop the existing `RCU schema` and recreating a new `RCU schema` before creating the domain again, this applies potentially losing all existing data.
 Backing up the existing domain home therefore should be the highest priority in your Kubernetes environment.